yongmenglee/yongmenglee.github.io/_posts/2020-07-07-deterministic-cont-review-inventory-model.md

 Similarly, assume that the average shortage during a cycle is $\frac{Q-S}{2} $ units, and its corresponding shortage cost is $\frac{p(Q-S)}{2}$ in \$ per unit time.

-Therefore, the holding cost per cycle is, in \$,
+Therefore, the shortage cost per cycle is, in \$,

 $$
 \frac{p(Q-S)}{2} \times \frac{Q-S}{d} = \frac{p(Q-S)^2}{2d}